 The Impossibility of Separating Mind and Body

 I have discovered that I am much more than my body, and that my body responds to thoughts and beliefs in my mind.
 And in particular, when we have disturbing stressful experiences and traumas, we are likely to get sick quite soon if that trauma is not cleared, which can easily be done with one of the newer methods available for doing just that.
 My negative, painful experiences lead me to draw negative conclusions which fuel negative thoughts, all of which go directly into the seventy trillion cells, instantaneously.
 Researcher Dr. Candace Pert, when she was at the National Institute of Health, discovered the role of the neuropeptides, the instant messaging system in the body.
 Every thought we think and every emotion we feel is immediately communicated to these cells—right into the body.
-Dr. Pert even concludes ordering Lamictal from canada without a prescription that “the body is the subconscious mind.”
+Dr. Pert even concludes buying cytotec online without prescription that “the body is the subconscious mind.”

 So, one of the man reasons we continue to get sick over and over again, or have difficulty healing—not just physically, but also emotionally, in relationships, and even financially—is that we have not identified and cleared the largely unconscious barriers that are stopping us from thinking, believing, and doing what it would take to be happy, healthy, and prosperous.
 In fact, researchers at the Yale University Medical School’s department of Preventive Medicine, have concluded that less than 2% of all people do what they know to do to keep healthy.

 I use the following seven questions endlessly, any time I get the slightest symptom, to unveil my own unconscious psychological perspectives.
 I have used these questions for decades, and I recommend you do the same.